NEW · MAY 2026 · Bound State Envelope v1.0

 Multi-Channel Bound State Encoding: Architecture and Implementation

-Foundational paper introducing the MCBSE architecture, its core design principles, and O(1) retrieval proofs.
+Foundational paper introducing the MCBSE architecture, detailing the bound state encoding mechanism, parallel channel processing, and O(1) retrieval proofs.
 Includes benchmark methodology and comparative analysis against transformer-based retrieval systems.

 Download PDF